-- Project Title:Lake Pontchartrain and Vicinity, Louisiana General Re-Evaluation Report with Integrated Environmental Impact Statement - Proposed Action: The New Orleans District of the U.S. Army Corps of Engineers is reevaluating the performance of the Lake Pontchartrain and Vicinity system given the combined effects of consolidation, settlement, subsidence, and sea level rise over time and new datum to determine if additional actions are recommended to address the economic and life safety risks associated with flooding due to hurricanes and coastal storms. - Location: St. Charles, Jefferson, Orleans, and St. Bernard Parishes, Louisiana
+U.S. Army Corps of Engineers, New Orleans District Non-Federal Sponsor: Coastal Protection and Restoration Authority Board of Louisiana July 2021 Cover Sheet evaluating the performance of the Lake Pontchartrain and Vicinity system given the combined effects of consolidation, settlement, subsidence, and sea level rise over time and new datum to determine if additional actions are recommended to address the economic and life safety risks associated with flooding due to hurricanes and coastal storms.